Godless arrogance

 In any case, the idea for which Aurobindo is famous is not so much theological as just logical.
 Seeing how matter gave rise to life, and life to mind, we must assume that mind will give rise to supermind, a higher consciousness.
 Since there have already been some people with a higher consciousness, they can be seen as harbingers or forerunners for the rest of us.

 (I wrote vaguely about this in my “Next Big Thing” series of essays, probably my most important writing in this blog.
-Or it would have been important if others had not said it better before me, but at the time I had no knowledge of that.
+Or it would have been important if others had not said it better before me, but at the time I did not know of that.
 And this is its value.
 It is the notes of an explorer, not of a parrot.)

 (Ironically, the more I learn about esoteric matters, the harder it becomes to come up with an original thought that I have not already seen elsewhere.
 But then again, re-inventing the wheel is overrated, especially if you can get a rounder wheel from someone else for free!)